From 2019/20, there will be two new module codes:

 No knowledge of Greek or Latin is required, and students who have not taken the module EN101, Epic into Novel, will not be at a disadvantage.

 Assessment: The module is 100% assessed.
-From October 2019, the assessment pattern for this module will vary depending on which year you're in.
+The assessment pattern for this module will vary depending on which year you're in.
 Assessment will be: EITHER one 5000-word essay (for third years/finalists) OR one 4000-word essay (for second year/intermediate level students).

 Module Syllabus: Most of the texts studied on this course are available as digital facsimiles and can be downloaded from this page.
 I’ll distribute other material in class in digital or paper form as necessary.
 Do bring a memory stick along to class each week.
 The facsimiles on this web page are of out-of-copyright books.
 You’ll need to buy no books for this module.